 - An official high school transcript or an official copy of a General Equivalency Diploma (GED) (if you have an Associate’s degree or 60+ college credits prior to your enrollment at USciences these transcripts are waived)

 - Official SAT or ACT scores.
 Please contact the College Board at 866-756-7346 or ACT Assessment at 319-337-1313 to obtain your scores).

 - One to three letters of recommendation.

-Deadline for these applicants - The deadline to submit an application via PharmCAS is May 1.
-USciences operates on a rolling admission basis - we accept qualified applicants throughout the year, and until the class is filled.
-The sooner you apply, the better your chances will be of gaining Admission.
-Only complete applications can be reviewed.
-USciences also participates in the Early Decision Program through PharmCAS.
-USciences welcomes Early Decision Applicants.
+The deadline to submit an application via PharmCAS is May 1.
+USciences operates on a rolling admission basis and applications are reviewed in the order in which they are verified by PharmCAS.
+USciences participates in the Early Decision Program through PharmCAS.
 The deadline for these applicants is early September.
-Check the PharmCAS system for exact date.
+Check the PharmCAS website for details.

 University of the Sciences

 Philadelphia, PA 19104-4495

 888-996-8747 or 215-596-8810